ioccc-src/winner/2004/jdalbec/README.md

 Perl.)
 The build file then compiles `jdalbec2.c]` and removes the `jdalbec2.c` file.

-I don't think I'm abusing the [Makefile](Makefile) since I'm only using 147 characters including white space and the `#!` line and the commented-out `-Wall -pedantic` options.
-The [rules for the 16th IOCCC](../../2004/rules.txt) specifically allowed build files up to 521 characters long so my build file would have been well within those limits.
+I don't think I'm abusing the [Makefile](%%REPO_URL%%/2004/jdalbec/Makefile) since I'm only using 147 characters including white space and the `#!` line and the commented-out `-Wall -pedantic` options.
+The [rules for the 16th IOCCC](../rules.txt) specifically allowed build files up to 521 characters long so my build file would have been well within those limits.
 (What typo?)